vrtql/websockets/README.md

 OpenSSL).

-The motivation behind the project is to have a portable WebSockets client library under a permissive license (MIT) which feels like a traditional socket API (blocking with optional timeout) which can also provide a foundation for some additional messaging features similar to (but lighter weight than) AMQP and MQTT.
+The motivation behind the project is to have a portable WebSockets client library under a permissive license which can also provide a foundation for some additional messaging features similar to (but lighter weight than) AMQP and MQTT.

 As a client-side library, connections are blocking with optional timeout.
 The